Batters (13 players)

 | Total Fantasy Points | 256 |

-“Drummer for reggae legends Aswad.
-No 2025 stats — probably on tour.
+“Drummer for Aswad — actual reggae legends.
+No 2025 stats, presumably because he was on tour.
 The rhythm section of your fantasy squad.”

 ▶ Full Profile & Stats